A. General

 The institutions can start using the NC ORCID services on two dates each year, which will be announced well in advance.

-Notify us of your interest by emailing orcid@techlib.cz
+Read the information for interested parties and notify us of your interest by emailing orcid@techlib.cz.

 An NC representative will email you all the necessary information and documents.